 When considering hospice care, many families assume that it's only available to those with mere weeks to live.
 Many regard hospice care as a last resort.
 The truth, however, is that this option is instead for those in need of extended terminal care.
 Qualifying patients have:

+- Life expectancies of six-month or less, as determined by physicians.
 Note: patients living beyond their six-month diagnoses will not be immediately turned away from hospice care.
 Terminally-ill patients, depending on their private or Medicare policies, may instead have their benefits renewed.
 Eligibility will vary from individual to individual.

+- Voluntarily elect to no longer receive curative care, choosing instead to focus on pain management.
 Note: patients have the right to seek out curative care if they wish, opting to try new treatments, surgeries, or medications.
 They can later re-apply for hospice should these options fail to deliver any viable results.

 These two qualifiers create a broad demographic of potential hospice beneficiaries, allowing those in need of care to receive it.

 What are the Primary Reasons for Seeking Hospice Care?

 Hospice care accommodates those suffering from extended, terminal illnesses.
 According to a study released by the National Hospice Palliative Care Organization (NHPCO), the most common forms of these diseases are: